bitcoin/bitcoin/CONTRIBUTING.md

     git push -f # (force push to GitHub)

 Please update the resulting commit message if needed, it should read as a coherent message.
-In most cases this means that you should not just list the interim commits.
+In most cases, this means that you should not just list the interim commits.

 If you have problems with squashing (or other workflows with `git`), you can